Freedom From Rosacea

 Helicobacter Pyloribacteria

 (H. pylori) is a type of bacteria that infects the stomach lining, often causing gastritis, ulcers, and other gastrointestinal issues.
-Research suggests a potential link between H. pylori infection and rosacea, as the bacteria can trigger systemic inflammation and an immune response that may worsen skin conditions.
-Studies indicate that H. pylori may increase the release of inflammatory mediators, such as cytokines, which contribute to the redness, flushing, and bumps characteristic of rosacea.
-Eradicating H. pylori has been associated with improvements in rosacea symptoms in some individuals, suggesting a shared inflammatory pathway.
-While the exact relationship is not fully understood, beating it naturally can offer relief for rosacea, particularly those with concurrent digestive issues.
+Research suggests a potential link between H. pylori infection and Rosacea, as the bacteria can trigger systemic inflammation and an immune response that may worsen skin conditions.
+Studies indicate that H. pylori may increase the release of inflammatory mediators, such as cytokines, which contribute to the redness, flushing, and bumps characteristic of Rosacea.
+Eradicating H. pylori has been associated with improvements in Rosacea symptoms in some persons, suggesting a shared inflammatory pathway.
+While the exact relationship is not fully understood, beating it naturally can offer relief for Rosacea, particularly those with concurrent digestive issues.

 Most of the supplements I will recommend later but Probiotics (Lactobacillus and Bifidobacterium) inhibit the growth of H. pylori.
 Manuka Honey contains methylglyoxal, which has potent antibacterial properties shown to inhibit H. pylori.
 Cranberry Juice can prevent H. pylori from adhering to the stomach lining, reducing bacterial colonisation.
 Mastic Gum has been used traditionally to treat stomach ailments and has proven efficacy against H. pylori.
 Drink Green Tea as it contains catechins, which have antibacterial properties that can suppress H. pylori.
 Deglycyrrhizinated Liquorice (DGL) impossible to pronounce so I'll say DGL soothes and protects the stomach lining while reducing H. pylori growth.
 Ginger has anti-inflammatory and antimicrobial properties that can inhibit H. pylori.
 It also soothes nausea and promotes digestion.